 ‘Decisionism’ and ‘Easy-Believism’ Refuted

-The lordship of Christ essential to the offer of the Gospel.
+The Lordship of Christ essential to the offer of the Gospel.
 The relative places of mind and will in conversion.

 The Terms of the Gospel Offer